mommermi/Introduction-to-Python-for-Scientists/readme.rst

   * `Style Guide for Python`_ (how to do it)
   * `The Zen of Python`_ (>> import this)

+**NEW:** I have a book recommendation for you guys: *Python for Scientists*, John Stewart, Cambridge University Press (https://books.google.com/books/about/Python_for_Scientists.html?id=iekRBAAAQBAJ)

 Timeline for Fall 2016:
 -----------------------